 You can put the beans back in the oven and allow them to simmer for a little bit.
-Set the oven to 430 degrees Fahrenheit and then allow the beans to simmer for around seven or eight minutes.
+Set the oven to 430 degrees Fahrenheit and then allow them to simmer for around seven or eight minutes.

-Simmering the beans should reduce the amount of liquid and make the beans appear much thicker.
-This can also have a positive impact on the flavor of the beans and they might become even tastier than they would have otherwise been.
+Simmering the beans should reduce the amount of liquid and make them appear much thicker.
+This can also have a positive impact on the flavor, and they might become even tastier than they would have otherwise been.

-Those who are cooking baked beans on the stove can simmer the beans as well.
-You’ll just want to place the beans back on the burner over low heat.
+Those who are cooking baked beans on the stove can simmer them as well.
+You’ll just want to place them back on the burner over low heat.

 Leave the pot uncovered during this process and stir the beans every once in a while.
-Just try to check back occasionally to see if the consistency of the beans has improved at all.
+Just try to check back occasionally to see if the consistency has improved at all.